 In Hodder’s article, you’ll find a list of 71 documents that need to be submitted before or during the on-site examination.
 This list will also be included in the Title 31 Examination notice you receive.

 These range from information about the BSA Compliance Officer to copies of AML risk assessments to copies of the most recent independent AML review.
-You’ll want to review the list carefully to ensure you’re fully prepared before the IRS agents arrive.
+You’ll want to review the list carefully to ensure you’re fully prepared before the IRS examiners arrive.

-The Funds Travel Rule
+The Funds Travel rule

 One of the biggest concerns that cryptocurrency businesses have about compliance is the Funds Travel Rule.
 This rule is difficult for crypto companies to follow, as it’s really intended for a traditional financial institution.